laanp/Icarus_Mods_Separated/README.md

 - The RMB Beacon Interface will list all the currently deployed beacon names (with grid locations) in a button list, which you can click to teleport to that portable beacon location on the map.
 - The LMB Drill Interface will list all the currently deployed drills (Deep Mining, Exotic, and Ice Borers with grid locations) in a button list, which you can click to access each drill location on the map.
 - This mod also allows you to carry all drills in inventory (no more G-slot!), increases drill stack size and significantly reduces drill weights.
+- This mod Will work with all existing portable beacon locations on the map.
+- Tip: To avoid falling through the mesh after teleport, place the portable beacon in the middle of any floor piece, for a solid landing.
+- Check out the "How-To-Use" video here: [Icarus Mod Highlight - Pete's Drill Manager](https://youtu.be/5EIrZaz4zHk?si=MR4z5jiJr9aOYOoF)

 ### laanp-FreeBuild_v1_w168_P.pak
 - Everything is free to build at all benches.